ansarraja/CSS-HTML-Accessibility_Challenge_Ansar/README.md

 ## Things I learned
-How chnages in CSS impact the HTML. we must make sure the changes made in the style sheet are reflected in the index.html otehrwise the web page will be broken. don't embed  image in style.css
+How changges in CSS impact the HTML.
+We must make sure the changes made in the style sheet are reflected in the index.html otehrwise the web page will be broken.
+Don't embed  image in style.css
 Use of Article and nav tag

 ![1270015501starterindex html_23-10-2022](https://user-images.githubusercontent.com/56542637/197384485-6d7a9bb0-180c-41ae-aea4-088f783f877b.jpeg)